kevinscaria/kevinscaria.github.io/_pages/about.md

 Research
 ======
-My research interests include LLM reasoning, LLM security, Instruction Tuning, Preference Optimization and Model efficience.
+My research interests include LLM Reasoning, LLM Security, Instruction Tuning, Creation & Curation of Benchmarks, Preference Optimization and Model Efficiency.
 My strength lies in generating new ideas, and I am fortunate to collaborate with a diverse set of awesome researchers.

 News